ekschro/deliminator/README.md

   \::/  /   \:\/  /   \:\__\  \:\__\     /:/  /   \:\__\     |:/  /    /:/  /  \/__/     \::/  /   |:\/__/
    \/__/     \/__/     \/__/   \/__/     \/__/     \/__/     \/__/     \/__/              \/__/     \|__|
 ```
+# Deliminator
+Node module for delimiting and parsing socket communicaton.

 ## Installation

 ```